brunexgeek/beagle-legacy/README.md

 **Q: Why another language?
 Don't we have enough?**

-Beagle is a hobby project and I don't intend to create the next *<insert a popular programming language here>*.
+Beagle is a hobby project and I don't intend to create the next *&lt;insert a popular programming language here&gt;*.

 **Q: Why write the compiler in Java?
 Why not use language *X*?**